bilyes/arch/README.md

 ### Arch Live ISO (Pre-Install)

-This step installs arch to your hard drive. *IT WILL FORMAT THE DISK*
+This step installs arch to your hard drive. *IT WILL FORMAT THE ENTIRE DISK*

 ```bash
 pacman -Syy; pacman -S wget --noconfirm